3 of 5

 - Select any cell with information in it.

-- Click the Subtotal command.
-The information in your spreadsheet is automatically selected and the Subtotal dialog box appears.
+- Click the Subtotal command on the Data tab.
+The information in your spreadsheet is automatically selected, and the Subtotal dialog box appears.

 - Decide how you want things grouped.
 In this example, we will organize by Category.